-Pre V5.5-000 terminology Pre V5.5-000 qualifier Current terminology Current qualifiers source instance or source side.
-For example, in an B<-A->C replication configuration, A is the source instance for B and C. replicating instance (or secondary instance) and propagating instance N/A for replicating instance or secondary instancepropagateprimary for propagating instance replicating instance.
+Pre V5.5-000 terminology Pre V5.5-000 qualifier Current terminology Current qualifiers originating instance or primary instance -rootprimary originating instance or originating primary instance.
+Within the context of a replication connection between two instances, an originating instance is referred to as source instance or source side.
+For example, in an B<-A->C replication configuration, A is the source instance for B and C. -updok (recommended) -rootprimary (still accepted) replicating instance (or secondary instance) and propagating instance N/A for replicating instance or secondary instance. -propagateprimary for propagating instance replicating instance.
 Within the context of a replication connection between two instances, a replicating instance that receives updates from a source instance is referred to as receiving instance or receiver side.
-For example, in an B<-A->C replication configuration, both B and C can be referred to as a receiving instance. -updnotok N/A N/A supplementary instance.
-For example, in an A->P->Q replication configuration, P is the supplementary instance.
-Both A and P are originating instances. -updok
+For example, in an B<- A->C replication configuration, both B and C can be referred to as a receiving instance. -updnotok N/A N/A supplementary instance.
+For example, in an A->P->Q replication configuration, P is the supplementary -updok denotes a new feature that requires updating the manuals.